voxpupuli/puppet-selinux/README.md

   specify the  'refpolicy' builder either explicitly per module or globally via the main class

+* The interfaces to the various helper manifests has been changed to be more in line with Puppet file resource naming conventions.

+  You will need to update your manifests to use the new parameter names.

 ## Known problems / limitations

 * If SELinux is disabled and you want to switch to permissive or enforcing you